"I must say the weekend was a huge eye opener for me and the course was one of the best I've ever attended so thank you."

 "The blend of speakers with a multi disciplinary view and experience was fantastic.
 All the speakers are passionate and experienced.
 This is an amazing oportunity for our OHT community to better serve our patients."

-Learn in your own time before the face-to-face part of the course.
-In our online portal, you'll learn more about baby oral health from the womb to birth to early infancy.
+You'll learn more about baby oral health from the womb to birth to early infancy.

 Lecturer: Bridget Ingle